Week 6 (now week 5!) - Helena River data analysis

 Now when you click Apply the point size is weighted to the EC.
 You can further refine your symbology by changing the point colours and size - think about how best to communicate variation in EC.

-Are is the unsaturated zone (vadose zone) adequate for the tree roots? i.e., is the water table depth deep enough to contain non-salty soil moisture for them, or must they rely on water from salty groundwater?
+• Are the unsaturated zone (vadose zone) conditions adequate for the tree roots? i.e., is the water table depth deep enough to contain non-salty soil moisture for them, or must they rely on water from salty groundwater?
 Look here at areas in nearmap where tree loss has occurred.

-What are the salinity tolerances reported for E. rudis, based on lab/field trials?
-And how does our data compare to sort of data (historical and our class data).
+• What are the salinity tolerances reported for E. rudis, based on lab/field trials in the literature?
+How does data we collected compare to the sort of data where salinity is known to impact the species?

 Submission